 Logic and composure are your best friends.
 You might fret if it's getting late and you can't find an ATM or your hotel.
 Don't worry; eventually someone will help.
 Stay positive.

 Before you leave for the day, ask the front desk or concierge to write down the name of your hotel in the local language, or get a business card with the hotel's details on it.
 That way if you get lost, anyone can point you in the right direction, and a taxi (your safest bet at night) will return you to the front door in a heartbeat.

 If you'll be using your smartphone abroad, download a translation app.
-Our favorite is Google Translate, which covers approximately 70 languages.
-You can have a local speak into the phone or even take a picture of written text, and the app will translate it into English for you.
+Our favorite is Google Translate, which covers dozens of languages.
+You can have a local speak into the phone or point your camera at written text, and the app will translate it into English for you.
 The app will work offline if there's no 4G or Wi-Fi available.
 It's free for iPhone and Android.

 Remember that your smartphone may not work everywhere in the world -- and if your battery dies, you may need a backup plan.
 If you're headed to a place where power is limited and English speakers are hard to find, it's worth investing in a phrasebook.
 Even if you can't pronounce the words, you can show a local the page of the book with the phrase you're trying to convey.
 Many guidebooks also have a list of common words if you don't want to carry a separate phrasebook.

 Wherever you are, look for the nearest lodging, preferably a luxury or business hotel (which will be most accustomed to international guests).
 Hotels almost always have a person on staff that can speak English or will find someone for you who can.
 In the worst case, you can rest in the lobby and gather your thoughts.

 As with hotels, tourist offices are used to interacting with international visitors and will likely have multilingual people on staff.